frederickszk/RL_final/README.md

 - Resolve the package import error in the same folder (Pycharm)

 > Right click the folder -> Mark Directory as -> Source Root
+>
+> However, relative import would fail if not sys.path.append(folder).
+Therefore, we use the absolute import.

+- From observations to the network input
+Each observation generate a state:`LazyFrames`, including a list of 4 x [1, 84, 84] numpy arrays.
+  Use the `np.asarray(state)` can easily convert it to [4, 84, 84] array for further use.

 # Reference
 - [Gsurma's repo](https://github.com/gsurma/atari)